Gordon Keith (radio host)

 Gordon Keith is an American broadcaster on KTCK SportsRadio 1310 AM "The Ticket" in Dallas, Texas.
 He has shared hosting duties with George Dunham and Craig "Junior" Miller since 1994.

 Early life

 Keith was born in Fort Worth, Texas.
 He then lived in Mississippi before returning to Texas to graduate from Richardson High School.

-Keith is a John F. Kennedy's assassination buff and went so far as to buy Lee Harvey Oswald's bathtub from the estate of Oswald's wife Marina and then wrote loving words about it for his award-winning Dallas Morning News column.
+Keith was interested in John F. Kennedy's assassination and went so far as to buy Lee Harvey Oswald's bathtub from the estate of Oswald's wife, Marina, and then wrote loving words about it for his award-winning Dallas Morning News column.